Business area opens for 1st time since July 4 parade attack

 He got many other calls after word spread about the shooting, including one from his daughter, a teacher in Florida.

+Not all businesses were reopening Sunday.
+Janice Bruksch, who owns a gelato shop along the stretch of road where the shooting occurred, told WBBM-TV that she plans to reopen Sweet Home Gelato on Tuesday and to offer free scoops to first responders and children.

+“Just to bring some kind of happiness in any way — so a little kid comes in here and gets a free gelato, smiles and walks out, and doesn’t think about that day,” Bruksch said.
+“That’s great.”

-The reopening comes two days after funerals started for the seven people who were killed in the shooting.
-Authorities said the attacker fired more than 80 rounds into the parade crowd with semi-automatic rifle.
+The reopening of the business district comes two days after funerals started for the seven people who were killed in the shooting.
+Authorities said the attacker fired more than 80 rounds into the parade crowd with a semi-automatic rifle.

 Investigators say Crimo, of neighboring Highwood, legally purchased five weapons and planned the attack for weeks before he climbed onto the roof of a business along the parade route and opened fire.